canadaprogrammer/introducing_swiftui/README.md

    1. You use paths to combine lines, curves, and other drawing primitives to form more complex shapes like the badge's hexagonal background.
 3. Add a starting point to the path, assuming a container with size 100 x 100 px.
    1. The `move(to:)` method moves the drawing cursor within the bounds of a shape as though an imaginary pen or pencil is hovering over the area, waiting to start drawing.
-4. Draw the lines for each point of the shape dta to create a rough hexagonal shape.
+4. Draw the lines for each point of the shape data to create a rough hexagonal shape.

    1. The `addLine(to:)` method takes a single point and draws it.
    2. Successive calls to `addLine(to:)` begin a line at the previous point and continue to the new point.